 Specifically designed for undergraduate engineering students interested in applying their engineering knowledge to applications in health care, the Biomedical Engineering Minor is a specialized program that emphasizes opportunities in fields ranging from medical technology innovation, medical diagnostics, health care delivery, pharmaceutical and therapeutic technologies, health regulatory and policy development, medical diagnostic technologies, to biomedical devices and bioinformatics.
 The Biomedical Engineering Minor will prepare students for direct entry into the applied biomedical engineering industry with a particular specialization in biomedical technology innovation.
 Students who successfully complete the Biomedical Engineering Minor will be trained and specialize in areas of bioinstrumentation, biostatistics, biomedical laboratory techniques, biological and biomedical imaging, biomaterials development and processing, biomechanics and rehabilitation technologies, biosystems and quantitative physiology, and cellular, tissue and molecular engineering.
-To help select complementary BME courses that are best aligned with their career objectives, students are provided with a faculty mentor upon registration in the Minor and are encouraged to attend the co-curricular Biomedical Engineering Seminar Series.
-All Engineering undergraduates starting from Year 1 through to degree completion are eligible to pursue the Biomedical Engineering Minor, with the exception of students in the Engineering Science Biomedical Systems Engineering Option.
+To help navigate the BME field and develop a deep understanding of BME career paths and research objectives, Minor students have the opportunity to connect with a faculty mentor via the IBBME Undergraduate Faculty Mentorship Program and are encouraged to attend the co-curricular Biomedical Engineering Seminar Series.
+All Engineering undergraduates starting from Year 1 through to degree completion are eligible to pursue the Biomedical Engineering Minor, with the exception of students in the Engineering Science Biomedical Systems Engineering Major.

-The requirements for a Bioengineering Minor in the Faculty of Applied Science and Engineering are the successful completion of the following:
+The requirements for a Biomedical Engineering Minor in the Faculty of Applied Science and Engineering are the successful completion of the following:

+- 1. CHE353H1 Engineering Biology

+- 2. MIE331H1 Physiological Control Systems

+- 3. BME440H1 Biomedical Engineering Technology and Investigation

+- 4. One (1) of the following:

+- i.
+MIE439H1 Biomechanics

+- ii.
+BME430H1 Human Whole Body Biomechanics

-- 1. CHE353H1 Engineering Biology - 2.
-MIE331H1 Physiological Control Systems - 3.
-BME440H1 Biomedical Engineering Technology and Investigation - 4.
-MIE439H1 Biomechanics - 5.
-One (1) of the following fourth year courses: - i.
-BME499Y1 Applied Research in Biomedical Engineering - ii.
+- 5. One (1) of the following fourth year courses:

+- i.
+BME499Y1 Applied Research in Biomedical Engineering

+- ii.
 BME498Y1 Biomedical Engineering Capstone Design